rmit-programming-club/rmit-programming-club.github.io/_posts/2020-03-11-Learn-Python.md

 My star sign is Cancer, and I honestly think that users to my application who have the cancer star sign should get special treatement.

-we can do this with an if statement.
+We can do this with an if statement.
 Here's an example:

 ```python
 starsign = input("What is your star sign? ")